facebookresearch/faiss/INSTALL.md

 Faiss can be built from source using CMake.

-Faiss is supported on x86-64 machines on Linux, OSX, and Windows.
+Faiss is supported on x86-64 and aarch64 (ARM) machines on Linux, OSX, and Windows.
 It has been found to run on other platforms as well, see
 [other platforms](https://github.com/facebookresearch/faiss/wiki/Related-projects#bindings-to-other-languages-and-porting-to-other-platforms).

 The basic requirements are:
 - a C++20 compiler (with OpenMP support version 2 or higher),
+- a BLAS implementation:
-- a BLAS implementation (on Intel machines we strongly recommend using Intel MKL for best performance).
+  - **x86-64**: Intel MKL is strongly recommended for best performance; OpenBLAS is also supported.
+  - **aarch64 (ARM)**: Intel MKL is not available; use OpenBLAS (`libopenblas-dev`).

 The optional requirements are:
 - for GPU indices:
   - nvcc,
   - the CUDA toolkit,
+  - **aarch64 (ARM) with NVIDIA GPU**: cuVS is strongly recommended; without it, GPU indices will fall back to OpenBLAS.
 - for AMD GPUs:
   - AMD ROCm,
 - for using NVIDIA cuVS implementations: